 Because it has all of the extra amenities in it.

-But there’s some good reasons to rent a smaller RV if you can do so.
+But there are some good reasons to rent a smaller RV if you can do so.

 Easier To Drive

-Then a smaller RV is going to take much less adjustment on your part until you’re feeling safe and confident traveling down the road.
+Then a smaller RV will take much less adjustment on your part until you feel safe and confident traveling down the road.

 Easier To Set Up

-The nice thing about smaller RVs is that they’re easier to set up, easier to take down and when you get into town when you get to the site that you want to visit, they are much easier to park.
+The nice thing about smaller RVs is that they’re easier to set up and easier to take down and when you get into town when you get to the site that you want to visit, they are much easier to park.

 Tip 3.
-Pick Up Your RV A Local Dealer Or Private Individual
+Pick Up Your RV from A Local Dealer Or Private Individual

-Is give you a tour of all of the functions of the RV how everything works where everything is.
+Is gives you a tour of all of the functions of the RV and how everything works where everything is.